awestover/thoughts/content/AI xrisk.md

 > Note: There are risks that arise before ASI, e.g., just with AGI.
 I'm focusing on the risks from ASI because I want to make a minimum viable case for Claim X.

 ## The Basic Argument for AI xrisk
-Now that I'll outline a basic argument for why it's at least 10% likely that AI progress results in catastrophe by 2029.
+Now that I'll outline a basic argument for why it's 80% likely that AI progress results in catastrophe by the end of 2028.

 - **Claim 1**: People will try hard to make ASI.
 	- Scientists/engineers are excited about AI.